D-Wolf1/MyReposit/README.md

 # MyReposit
-This gathers few of my codes and projects
+This repository gathers few of my codes and projects